-Pack Travel Snacks
+Pack Road Trip Snacks

 My favorite way to keep kids' hands (and mouths) busy on road trips is with snacks, snacks, and more snacks.
 Start with healthy goodies like whole grain crackers and cereals, trail mix, and sliced fresh fruits.
 I also like soy crisps and protein bars because many travel snacks are carbohydrate-laden and I want to squeeze some protein in there.
 Keep everything in separate containers and dole them out sloooowly to get the most bang for your snacking bucks.